briskycat/scripts/install/haskell/README.md

 ###Why?

-1. Debian/Ubuntu/etc repos seem to consistently lag the current version of Haskell platform.
+1. Debian/Ubuntu/etc repos seem to consistently lag the current version of GHC and Haskell platform.
 (Though that might be getting better, judging from how quickly http://packages.ubuntu.com/haskell-platform and http://packages.debian.org/haskell-platform were updated with Platform 2012.2.0.0)
 2. Manage multiple GHC and Haskell Platform versions, easily toggle between them with